4liharandi/Normalizingflows/README.md

 python3 main.py --model c_glow_v3 --dataset randommask --n_block 4 --n_flow 2 2 2 2 --do_lu --sample
 ```

 Further training sets must be defined in the code in order to avoid error messages.
+Samples generated from the models can be viewed [here](https://github.com/leonardosalsi/Normalizingflows/tree/main/Samples).